Exit Project: History

 Meanwhile, in 2007 Ro-mix and producer Oleg Smirnov with some other sidemen recorded EXIT project's third studio album Mystery Journey of Girl with her Death (2007).
 Being primarily a studio work, the sound of the album was a more distortion oriented and included more traditional music elements and song-line compositions.
-The album had a vast success both in Russia and beyond.

 In 2008 the new – parallel – line-up was formed consisting of Oleg Smirnov, "Ro-mix" and world music and jazz virtuoso Kirill Parenchuk playing soprano sax and Indian percussion instrument tabla.
-This sub-project was called "Shanti Place", and was a balanced mix of live electronics and Indian-like instrumental influences.
-The musicians performed together for about a year at festivals and venues.
-The band announced the intentions to proceed with the release.
-The album was released later in 2010 with the name – Shanti Place.
+In 2010 the band released the amazing concert album featuring collaboration with avant-garde saxophonist Sergey Letov – "Live at Golden Mask" recorded live in 2007.